Financing Your Education

 *Please note that the cost of attendance is subject to change each academic year.

-Scholarships, grants and loans such as Pell, SEOG, PHEAA and federal loans will appear on the invoice as a credit (half of the award per semester).
+Scholarships, grants, and loans, such as Pell, SEOG, PA State Grants and federal loans will appear on the invoice as a credit (half of the award per semester).
 Instructions on how to take credits for all other financial aid, such as PLUS and outside scholarships or loans, will be sent to you with your invoice.
 Payment is accepted via cash, check, money order, Visa, Mastercard, Discover Card or American Express.

 Although you will be billed for each semester, individually, we recommend that you budget for your entire academic year.
 Arrange a payment plan or arrange to borrow a loan for the full academic year (fall and spring semesters).